xdavidwu/qt-video-wlr/README.md

   -p, --position <position>  Widget position, top, top-left, top-right, bottom,
                              bottom-left, bottom-right, left or right.
 Defaults
                              to bottom-right.
+  -n, --no-loop              Do not loop.
+Defaults to loop.

 Arguments:
   FILE                   Files to play.